akhileshroy86/Todo-list-app/README.md

 =======
 # Front end setup for Noore Todo app

-The Noore Todo Application is a simple todo-list management app that allows users to add, edit, delete, and manage their tasks.
-It features a frontend developed with React and a backend powered by Node.js.
+The  Todo Application is a simple todo-list management app that allows users to add, edit, delete, and manage their tasks.
+It features a front-end and back-end developed with Nextjs.
 This guide will walk you through the setup and configuration process to get the app up and running.

 Follow the steps below to set up and run the project locally.